ftrackhq/ftrack-connect-maya-publish/README.rst

 #.
 Start ftrack Connect (close and start if already running).
 #.
 Start Maya on a task.
 #.
-Create a write node and render material.
-#.
-Open menu `ftrack new` and choose Media.
+Open menu `ftrack new` and choose one of the publish actions.
-#.
-Fill out form and try to publish.

 *********************
 Copyright and license